 CINCINNATI – Come next week, it will be the first time in the 209-year history of the Cincinnati Police Department to have two female captains serving as district commanders at the same time.

 Plus, the police department will officially have three female captains overseeing agency sections and district commands – the most at any one time.

 With the upcoming retirement of the department’s longest-tenured captain, Gary Lee, Chief Jeffrey Blackwell is expected to promote District 4 Lt.
 Maris Herold to district commander and move Capt.
 Bridget Bardua from the special investigations section to oversee operations in District 5.
-District captains act almost like police chiefs in their districts supervising hundreds of police officers and are directly accountable to residents.

 Herold joins Bardua and Capt.
 Teresa Theetge, who currently serves as the internal affairs commander.